 Master of Sacred Theology (STM)

 The Master of Sacred Theology (STM) is an advanced graduate professional degree for those who wish to pursue a year of more advanced coursework focusing on a particular discipline.
 The degree is not considered probationary for the doctorate.
-Applicants must hold a first-level graduate professional degree and have a minimum grade point average of 3.0.
+Applicants must hold a first-level graduate degree in theology, religion, or other discipline appropriate for advanced theological study and have a minimum grade point average of 3.0.

 A maximum of three of the eight semester courses may be fulfilled through directed studies (including one for thesis writing, by approved Thesis Petition).

-Students in the STM program may enroll in formal study of any biblical, classical, or ancient Near Eastern languages appropriate to their major for full credit toward the degree, up to a maximum of 16 credits (the requirement of 800 level or higher courses does not apply in these cases).
+Students in the STM program may enroll in formal study of any biblical, classical, or ancient Near Eastern languages appropriate to their major for full credit toward the degree, up to a maximum of 9 credits (the requirement of 800-level or higher courses does not apply in these cases).

 STM students who are registered full-time must complete the degree within two semesters.
 In all cases, STM students must earn the degree within two years (four semesters) of the semester of matriculation.